-- Household: This tab gives information on the lead's living situation and demographic as well as key facts about the property: age, value, roof type, number of stories, etc. If the information is known, Homeowner Type field will state whether the occupant owns or rents.
+- Household: This tab gives information on the lead's living situation as well as key facts about the property: age, value, roof type, number of stories, etc. If the information is known, Homeowner Type field will state whether the occupant owns or rents.

 - Weather: This tab shows the 10 most recent weather events to touch this specific address.
-(This serves as a quick snapshot of the information you could find on the PSAI Weather Map.
+(This serves as a quick snapshot of the same information you could find on the PSAI Weather Map.)